Malheur National Wildlife Refuge Fence Pull

 Taking apart barbed wire fence is scratchy, hot, dusty, and incredibly satisfying work.
 We will use hand-tools to remove clips holding barbed wire to posts, roll up barbed wire, and pull metal fence posts.
 There is ample opportunity to choose specific tasks that match your fitness level and interest, and to switch tasks throughout the day.
 We take frequent breaks and encourage folks to work at a sustainable pace.
 No experience is necessary.
 We can teach all you need to know.
 It is a wonderful feeling after a day’s work to look back and see a landscape restored and fence-free.
 We will be away from camp all day, but everyone is encouraged to work at their own pace and take breaks as needed, as well as to relax and explore in the afternoons after work.

-- Tuesday, October 1: First of two days of removing fence.
+- Tuesday, November 10: First of two days of removing fence.
 We will leave camp at 8 a.m.
-The exact location of the work will depend on the accessibility related to lake water levels.
 Plan to be away from camp all day and return by 4 p.m.

 We will be car camping near refuge headquarters.
 There will be plenty of space to spread out and a few trees for shade.
 ONDA will bring extra group camping supplies such as tables, chairs, a porta-potty, and wash bins for dishes.
 We will also have extra potable water, but recommend each participant brings some as well.
 Since camp is at the vehicles you will be able to have all the amenities you can fit in your car.
 Further details describing camp and driving directions will be provided to participants in the information e-mail three weeks before the trip.

 The terrain while uneven, will be flat, we will not be at high altitude, and we will be car-camping.
 There will be plenty of opportunities for pacing oneself during the day, however, there are also are some tasks that will require some participants to do heavy lifting as well as hikes up to 4 miles each day.